Kong/terraform-provider-konnect/docs/resources/gateway_plugin_solace_upstream.md

 - `forward_uri` (Boolean) Include the request URI and the URI arguments (as in, query arguments) in the message.
 Default: false
 - `functions` (List of String) The Lua functions that manipulates (or generates) the message being sent to Solace.
 The `message` variable can be used to access the current message content, and the function can return a new content.
 - `priority` (Number) Sets the message priority.
 Default: 4
 - `sender_id` (String) Allows the application to set the content of the sender identifier.
-Default: "kong"
 - `tracing` (Boolean) Enable or disable the tracing.
 This is primarily used for distributed tracing and message correlation, especially in debugging or tracking message flows across multiple systems.
 Default: false
 - `tracing_sampled` (Boolean) Indicates whether the message should be included in distributed tracing (i.e., if it should be "sampled" for the tracing).
 Default: false
 - `ttl` (Number) Sets the time to live (TTL) in milliseconds for the message.
 Setting the time to live to zero disables the TTL for the message.
 Default: 0